How to Ride Your Bike Safely With Your Pet in France

 It’s easy to take your bike on French trains – not always on the TGV high-speed trains, however, and never on the Metro in Paris.
 But you will want to check which trains your four-legged biker is allowed to ride, if you decide to go that route.

 Are you both ready to roll?

-You’ll need to prep your pup – and hone your biking-with-dog-alongside skills, if necessary.
-If you’ve ever traveled with your pet via plane, you know how important it was to familiarize her with her kennel ahead of time.
-The same applies to biking with her, because familiarity brings comfort and confidence.
-She may be used to walking with you, but the bike is a different story.
+You’ll need to prep your pup – and hone your biking-with-dog skills, if necessary.
+If you’ve ever traveled with your pet via plane, you know how important it is to familiarize them with their kennel ahead of time.
+The same applies to biking because familiarity brings comfort and confidence.
+They may be used to walking with you, but the bike is a different story.
 Not all pets are thrilled with this concept, and even those that live to run need to learn some new rules of the road.

-The good news is that you are your dog’s Number One, so she wants to go wherever you go, right?
-This lengthy article offers excellent tips for introducing your dog to cycling – with an emphasis on safety – along with some good reminders about on-the-road etiquette and pet-iqiette.
-If you’re going to be biking around France with your dog, why not teach her some French commands?
+The Dog Outdoors offers excellent tips for cycling with your dog – with an emphasis on safety – along with some good reminders about on-the-road etiquette and pet etiquette.
+If you’re going to be biking around France with your dog, why not teach them some French commands?

 Hydration is critical for both you and your dog.
 En route, you’ll want to carry:

 - Plenty of bottled water – and a portable dish, unless your pooch has perfected catching squirts from the bottle

 - A first aid kit with basic supplies for dogs as well as humans